-Period Posting Content End of Administrative Check Public portions of Aall applications that have passed the Administrative Completeness Check-are posted. (confidential portions redacted).
+Period Posting Content End of Administrative Check All applications that have passed the Administrative Completeness Check are posted (confidential portions redacted).
 During Initial Evaluation Application status is updated with results from the Background Check and DNS Stability review as completed.
-Status updates for applications withdrawn or ineligible for further review.
-Results from String Similarity review, including sString contention sets resulting from String Similarity review, will be posted.
-End of Initial Evaluation Application status is update s d with all Initial Evaluation results.
-End of Extended Evaluation Application status-is updatesd with all Extended Evaluation results.
-Evaluation-panelists' summary reports from the Initial and Extended Evaluation periods are posted.
-During Objection Filing/Dispute Resolution Updates toInformation on filed objections and status updates available via Dispute Resolution Service Provider websites.
-Notice of all objections posted by ICANN after close of Objection Filing period.
-During Contention Resolution (Community Priority Evaluation) Results of each Community Priority Evaluation posted as completed.
+Results from String Similarity review, including string contention sets, will be posted.
+End of Initial Evaluation Application status is updated with all Initial Evaluation results.
+End of Extended Evaluation Application status is updated with all Extended Evaluation results.
+Evaluation panelists' summary reports from the Initial and Extended Evaluation periods are posted.
+During Objection Filing/Dispute Resolution Updates to filed objections and status available via Dispute Resolution Service Provider websites.
+Notice of all objections posted by ICANN

+after close of Objection Filing period.

+During Contention Results of each Community Priority

+Resolution (Community Evaluation posted as completed.

+Priority Evaluation)

-During Contention Resolution Results from each an auction will be posted (Auction) as completed.
-Transition to Delegation Registry Agreements will be posted when executed.
-Pre-delegation testing status will be provided.
+During Contention Results from an auction will be posted as

+Resolution (Auction) completed.

+Registry Agreements will be posted when

+Transition to Delegation executed.

+Transition to Delegation Pre-delegation testing status will be

+provided.

-1.1.5 Sample Application Scenarios
+1.1.54 Sample Application Scenarios